Why study BSc (Hons) Sports Therapy at BU?

 - Lecturers are from a broad range of sporting and sports therapy backgrounds which is fed back into our teaching.
 89% of graduates felt that academics were good at explaining things.
 (DiscoverUni 2022)

-First year core units include; Early Career Professionalism, Foundations of Sports Therapy, Athlete Welfare, Exercise Prescription in Sports Therapy, Assessment of Sports Injuries 1 plus Beginning Research.
+First year core units include; Early Career Professionalism, Foundations of Sports Therapy, Athlete Welfare, Exercise Prescription in Sports Therapy, Assessment of Sports Injuries 1 and Beginning Research.